Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 During recovery:

-- Soreness fades gradually as inflammation subsides.
+- Soreness fades gradually as irritation and inflammation settle.

 The Difference Between Normal Soreness And Warning Signs Of Serious Issues